Kayode Peters

 Kayode Peters Adewumi (25 September 1975 – 28 June 2025) was a Nigerian actor and film, television and stage producer and director.

 Life and career

 Peters was born in Ibadan, Nigeria on 25 September 1975.
 Peters started his acting career as a stage actor with Theatre 15, University of Lagos.
 He studied English at the University of Lagos before earning a master’s in film and television production from the University of Greenwich, UK.
 He also completed a diploma in digital marketing from a Canadian institution.
-Peters remained deeply involved in Nollywood and diaspora storytelling, working on a range of short films, web series, and stage productions.
+Peters was deeply involved in Nollywood, working on a range of films, web series, and stage productions.

+After graduating, Peters produced a television series titled The Twilight Zone in 2000.
+Peters came to prominence when he created and directed the popular television comedy series Flatmates in the early 2000s.
+The show was revived in 2017 as My Flatmates.
+He produced and worked on more than 10 television shows, including Inlaws, Half Sisters, My Mad Husband, Mr. and Mrs. Spencer, Oga Landlord, and Extended Family.

+Peters has directed many films, including Doll House, 13 Letters, Crazy Grannies, Survivors, I Am Nazzy, The Perfect Time, Dream Job, and Teardrops.
+Peters had an interest in the experience of the diaspora community; he made his first international film, Excuse My African in New York City in 2017.
+His short films on the subject also gained international attention; Bring 'em Back for example received accolades in Toronto and London.

+Peters was also involved in theatre work, having written, produced and directed more than 15 stage plays.

 Peters died after a long illness in Toronto, on 28 June 2025, at the age of 49.